GRP Estuary Cruiser

 After this, the next heaviest load will be water.
 More of this later.
 The anchor and ground tackle are very heavy and if they can be stored further inboard than at the bow, that would be desirable.
 I failed in this, as I found it easiest to place them just behind the bow in a dedicated anchor well, that also gave me a strong securing point for the forestay, below the deck level.
 Having the anchor there means that it is available if it should be needed in a hurry.
 Lighter-weight anchors are now available.

 For this cruising craft, so far, the design intention had been to maximise sailing efficiency.
 Now, the effort must be to provide sufficient living space for the crew.
 This will be dealt with in more detail later, but this is the outline.
 Designing for a family of two adults and two children, an aft cabin provides the space for the children.
 Children having their own cabin space is very popular.
 The engine, with some storage over it, occupies some space low down, below the cockpit.
 The main cabin forward of the cockpit provides the space for the galley and general accommodation.
 It has full, standing headroom in the main cabin.
 Forward of this is sleeping for two adults.
-Portable ‘camping’ toilets are provided for the adults forward and at the rear, for the children.
+Portable ‘camping’ toilets are provided for the adults forward, and at the stern for the children.
 It is possible to move from the aft cabin to the main cabin inside the boat, sliding below one side of the cockpit.
-There are entrance hatches for the aft cabin, the main cabin and overhead in the forward cabin.
+There are entrance hatches for the aft cabin, the main cabin and overhead, in the fore cabin.

 Most trimarans deliver 'performance' as their primary quality and it is worth noting that there have been many developments, often through the influence of racing, since I constructed mine.
 Smaller-sized craft up to about 35ft may fold, so that they can enter marinas.
 If the floats rotate backwards the craft will be longer in the berth and may have to pay more.
 If the floats rotate downwards, there may be issues with keeping the outside of the floats clean.
 Only the Telstar 28 rotates its floats inwards, whilst still keeping them upright and without extending the length.
 Larger racers up to about 40ft can be demountable like mine.
 This is so that they can fit in shipping containers to be transported.
 Mine fits on its trailer for road transfer.

 Larger craft will have big daggerboards and rudders on the stern of the floats in addition to the main rudder, for the mainhull rudder may become aerated when the craft is pressed and the mainhull begins to lift from the water.
 Even-larger craft may use lifting foils in addition to the floats.
 There will be mainhull daggerboards.
 A rotating mast will be set well back, to place as much of the buoyant lifting power of the combined mainhull and float, ahead of it.
 The mast will be raked backwards to direct the sail force in such a Above.
-Orange Tri called Freshly Squeezed way as not to depress the relevant float bow.
+32ft Orange Tri called Freshly Squeezed way as not to depress the relevant float bow.
 Floats may have 'destroyer' bows.
 The overall beam will be great, some craft can be square and the floats will be canted outwards, so that they become vertical when pressed into the water.

 The biggest changes have been in materials used.
 Carbon fibre in hulls and rig have reduced weight whilst increasing strength.
 A 30-35ft craft can weigh in at about 3 tons, which is less than the ballast on the similar-sized timber cruiser from the 1930s.
 Speeds of around 30 knots can be produced by 35ft craft.
 Mainsails are fully battened, with laminated sail materials, moulded to shape.
 There will be a range of sails including light-weather, top-down furlers, set on bowsprits.
 Engines will be outboards to save weight.
 There will be no internal trim on dedicated racers - just the bare carbon.